libgit2/GitForDelphi/README.md

 git2-0.dll built from Visual C++ 2010 Express is in the `binary` branch, you can use it while in the master branch like this

-    git checkout binary -- git2-0.dll; git reset git2-0.dll
+    git checkout origin/binary -- git2-0.dll; git reset git2-0.dll

-The dll and code are currently based on the `772c7e7` commit of libgit2.git
+The dll and code are currently based on the `fc70832` commit of libgit2.git